Tax & bookkeeping education

 The tax and bookkeeping education most people never get.

-Self-paced courses and free articles on the systems and strategies that keep small businesses out of trouble with the IRS.
+Free articles and guides on the systems and strategies that keep small businesses out of trouble with the IRS.
 Written and taught by Foad Nabi — an Enrolled Agent, federally licensed by the IRS — in plain English, without the firm.

 Foad Nabi, EA